alite/vjlxnr/README.md

 8. Increase the threshold values, so the image movement will be influenced by beats, too.
 A value of '0' disables triggering by beats.
 9. Press 'ESC' to toggle fullscreen mode.
 10. Have fun!
 You can find more information [here](https://knotiz.columba.uberspace.de/redmine/projects/vjlxnr-public/wiki) - mostly in German language …

-## Caveats / known issues

-* Before changing the image resolution or loading a new set of images it is recommende to stop the Live transport, since these actions need a lot of ressources and performance could hang.
-* Currently only PNG images are supported.
-* When using Ableton Push switching between note- and session-mode causes a short delay of video movement.

-# Changelog

-## Release v0.2.1

-BugFix release

-* Fixed an issue where automation of changing both image layers at the same time causes undefined behaviour.
-* If a image number higher than the number of loaded images it is mapped to lower numbers by modulo calculation.
-This fixes the issue of black screen.
-* Fixed an issue (at least tried to …) where sometimes one of the image layers freezes in movement
-* Some minor bugfixes and improvements

-## Release v0.2.0

-* Rewrite of movement algorithm
-* 'Smoothness' is now in sync with metronome
-* Max/Jitter version ist no longer supported, focussed on m4l device
-* Fade-in, fade-out, color filter implemented
-* Fading of FG layer implemented
-* Independent settings of sync rate, threshold, etc. for each layer
-* Improved set of media data
-* Automatic reloading of images after changing resolution
-* Automapping for use with Ableton Push
-* Settings now are saved with live set
-* Minor bugfixes

-## Release v0.1.1

-* BugFix: Fixed freezing of image movement

-## Release v0.1.0

-Initial Version - Prototype

-* Added FG an BG image layer with independent movement
-* Added buffering of media data
-* Corrected ratio for different resolutions
-* Built Max/Jitter and Max4Live versions of the device